YIREN1/chatapp/README.md

 Connected to database
 ```

-, that means it worked
+that means it worked

 NOTICE: this won't work unless you have all the env variables

-### And coding style
+## Coding Style

-follow esline and airbnb coding styles, for instructions how to set it up, google it yourself
+Follow eslint and airbnb coding styles, for instructions how to set it up, google or duckduckgo is your best friend.

 ## Deployment

-deployment using docker would be easiest, but there are still some things needs to deal with for example: google OAuth only allow certain origin domain...
+Deployment using docker would be easiest, but there are still some things needs to deal with, for example: google OAuth only allow certain origin domain...

 ## Built With

-- MEAN(Mongodb, Express.js, Angular, Node.js)
+- MEAN(Mongodb, Express.js, Angular, Node.js), socket.io

 ## TODO